-F1: TYPE - Selects the waveform Sine, Triangle, Square, Noise, Ramp up, Ramp down, exponential, Sin(x)/x, and Gaussian distribution.
-If Noise function is selected, a submenu is displayed to allow adding the noise to an available waveform or to generate it as a new noise waveform.
+F1: TYPE - Selects the waveform Sine, Triangle, Square, Noise, Ramp up, Ramp down, exponential up, exponential down, Sin(x)/x, and Gaussian distribution.
+If Noise function is selected, a submenu is displayed when F5:EXEC is pressed to allow adding the noise to an available waveform or to generate it as a new noise waveform.

-F2: FROM DATA - Selects the starting point of the generated waveform and data value.
+F2: FROM/DATA - Selects the starting point of the generated waveform and its data value.